SuperOfficeDocs/superoffice-docs/user-guide/en/document/screen/index.md

 ### Sale

-Here you enter the name of the sale, if any, that the document is linked to.
+Enter the name of the sale (if any) that the document is linked to.
 You can search directly from this field.

 ### Type subject here